Saint Luke’s Neonatal Intensive Care Unit (NICU)

 - Neonatologists—board-certified pediatricians who specialize in caring for premature and critically ill newborns

-- Neonatal nurse practitioners—specially-trained nurses who help care for newborns
+- Neonatal nurse practitioners—nurses with advanced training who help care for newborns

 - Registered nurses—nurses who work closely with patients and teach them how to take care of their babies